MARSFOREVER472/BinaryTree/README.md

 - **_Pre-order: First the parent, then the left child, and finally the right child._**
 - **_Post-order: First left child, then right child and finally father._**

+There are many concepts about ABB trees, for example, level traversals, depth of a tree, etc.

 **_Traducido del español:_**

 ## ¿Qué es un árbol?